We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Also called the Gulf of California, this incredible area is a UNESCO World Heritage Site.
 This is the place of the sea turtle and the flying fish, a place of wonder where the magical sparkle of the sea is more than the moonlight glinting off the crested tips of the waves, but also the vast schools of wild-silver shimmering fish.

-Our ship is the Safari Endeavor and we are on a 7-night expedition on a “Kids In Nature” cruise.
+Our ship is the Safari Endeavor and we are on a 7-night expedition on a Family Discoveries itinerary.
 We are on board with 50 passengers, including 10 children.
 The difference between this small ship and a traditional large cruise is night and day.
 On a large ship, much of the attraction is the ship itself, whereas on this adventure, it’s nature itself.
 When you set sail on this Sea of Cortez cruise, it’s the difference between being on top of the ocean and being in the ocean.

 The superb and attentive expedition crew hails from across the globe and consists of marine biologists, human ecologists, former park rangers, veteran mariners, chefs, wellness professionals, and youth specialists enthusiastic about helping your family have a safe and enjoyable vacation and learning experience.